openvinotoolkit/openvino/docs/notebooks/121-convert-to-openvino-with-output.rst

     			Enable model conversion progress display.
       --stream_output
     			Switch model conversion progress display to a multiline mode.
+      --share_weights
+    			Map memory of weights instead reading files or share memory from input model.
+    			Currently, mapping feature is provided only for ONNX models that do not require fallback to the legacy ONNX frontend for the conversion.

-    PyTorch-specific parameters:
+    PaddlePaddle-specific parameters:
-      --example_input
+      --example_output
-    			Sample of model input in original framework.
-For PyTorch it can be torch.Tensor.
+    			Sample of model output in original framework.
+For PaddlePaddle it can be Paddle Variable.

     TensorFlow*-specific parameters:
       --input_model_is_text